-There’s no pigeonholing Atlas Dining.
-The award-winning restaurant aims to completely reinvent the wheel every four months, offering a changing cuisine that keeps returning customers on their toes.
+There’s no pigeon-holing Atlas Dining.
+The award-winning restaurant aims to completely reinvent the wheel every four months, offering a changing cuisine that keeps returning customers in their droves.

 The beer and wine list follows the changing cuisine.
-For example, the Vietnamese menu is accompanied by a selection of white wines and some lighter reds.
+For example, the Vietnamese menu was accompanied by a selection of white wines and some lighter reds.
 There is also a seasonal selection of cocktails on offer.
-“The cocktails [move] with the cuisine and match the flavours of what we learn from the country,” said Charlie.
-This is primarily overseen by Front of House Manager, Anna Riou Labret – with a little culinary help of course!
+“The cocktails move with the cuisine and match the flavours of what we learn from the country,” said Charlie.
+This is primarily overseen by Front of House Manager, Anna Riou Labret – with a little culinary help of course.

-The amazing food and drink is delivered in an architecturally designed, travel-themed space.
+The amazing food and drinks are delivered in an architecturally designed, travel-themed space.
 Created by Sydney-based architects, Belinda Pajkovic (Bennelong) and Tamara Frangelli from GelliKovic Architects, the venue takes subtle inspiration from the cities that have inspired Atlas Dining.
-A series of latitude and longitude lines and coordinates on the walls allude to past and future destinations.
+A series of latitude and longitude lines and coordinates on the walls allude to past and

 While the entire design is beautiful – think salvaged timber, leather-clad banquettes and an open view kitchen – it is the breathtaking brass compass hanging from the ceiling that takes centre stage.
-This four-metre custom-made feature provides light and points due north, reminding guests they are dining in an atlas of sorts.
+This four-metre custom-made feature provides light as well as pointing due north, reminding guests they are dining in an atlas of sorts.